-Bija is now offering Yoga Therapy programs to individuals and groups, in the tradition of T. Krishnamacharya and T.K.V.
+Bija offers Yoga Therapy programs to individuals and groups, in the tradition of T. Krishnamacharya and T.K.V.
 Desikachar.

 Yoga Therapy is an evidence-based practice that helps you overcome your health challenges and allows you to take an active role in designing your health.

 The technology is derived from the Yoga tradition of Patanjali and the Ayurvedic system of health.
 It refers to the adaptation and application of Yoga techniques and practices to help individuals facing health challenges, at any level, manage their conditions.

 Yoga Therapists use practices, tools, and daily rituals that may include postures, breathing exercises, relaxation techniques, meditation, gestures, sounds, mindfulness practices, lifestyle recommendations, and education.

 An ancient science that has stood the test of time, Yoga Therapy is an evidence-based, integrative approach to health care, with professionals who are actively engaged in Western-style restearch, including some of the first NIH studies on low-back pain and stress.